mrakgr/Tutorials/theano_install.md

 The easier way of installing OpenBLAS by avoiding the build step is to just download the Windows binary in the `0.2.15` folder where you also got the `mingw64_dll.zip` file.
 But the build step is easy enough if you have a working MingW distro and Linux command line tools from Git.
 It is essential that you be able to do it.
 Also by building the library yourself, you get optimizations specific to your CPU.

-6) The final part of the Theano installation is to install the `libgpuarray` backend.
+6) The final part of the Theano installation is to install the `libgpuarray` backend, which like OpenBlas is optional.
 At the time writing, the new backend has a heap corruption error on Windows, but I will describe how to install it here for when it gets fixed.

 First, clone it using `git clone https://github.com/Theano/libgpuarray.git`.